Safe Learning Plan

 The District considers the health and safety of students and staff to be a top priority.
-Below are the current guidelines that we will be instituting to provide a safe environment for all.
+Below are the current guidelines that we have instituted to provide a safe environment for all.

 *Please note these guidelines will continue to be updated as we learn more from the Minnesota Department of Health (MDH).
-Guidelines will be based on the recommendations of MDH, which can and do change.
+Guidelines, which can and do change, will be based on the recommendations of MDH.
 We will adjust accordingly.

 - Promoting Good Hygiene and Health Behaviors

 - Temperature Taking

 - Social Distancing

 - Contact Tracing and Isolation Requirements